 Booking photo for Kay K. Moosman (Courtesy: Cache County Jail).

-LOGAN — A 61-year-old Mendon man has pleaded guilty to sexually assaulting a woman years ago.
-Kay K. Moosman was originally arrested in June 2018 after the victim reported the crime to Cache County Sheriff’s Deputies.
+LOGAN — A 61-year-old Mendon man has been given the maximum prison sentence for sexually assaulting a woman years ago.
+Kay K. Moosman was ordered to report to the Cache County Jail to begin serving two concurrent terms of one to 15-years in prison.

-Moosman participated in a virtual hearing in 1st District Monday morning, appearing by web conference with his attorney.
-He accepted a plea deal, pleading guilty to two amended counts of forcible sexual abuse, a second-degree felony.
+Moosman was sentenced during a virtual hearing in 1st District Court Monday morning, appearing by web conference with his attorney.
+He previously accepted a plea deal, pleading guilty to two amended counts of forcible sexual abuse, a second-degree felony.